claudialphonse78/Redux-Vanillajs/README.md

-> We have used redux with vanillajs to create basic implemntation
+> We have used redux with vanillajs to create basic implementation

 # Projects we will build:
   ![](./Redux-basecase/images/02_00.png)